 • Yeast.
 You can use fresh yeast or active dry yeast.

 • Butter.
-Traditionally the recipe has equal parts of cow’s milk butter and goat butter.
-Any good quality non-salted butter will do well.
+Traditionally, the recipe uses equal parts of cow’s milk butter and goat butter.
+However, any good quality non-salted butter will do well.

 • Whole milk, sugar and a little salt(not shown).